offccor/give-a-name/README.md

 ## Why?

 To make the process a little faster so i don't have to convert it into json myself.
-That and i am working on the app it self.
+That and i am working on the app it self, really don't have time.